 Source Control - The starting point for a home indoor air quality strategy is source control.
 It makes sense.
 If you can control a pollutant before it becomes airborne, you’re ahead of the game.
 Source control strategies include the use of low emission paints, varnishes, and carpeting, no smoking, no pets, maintaining optimum humidity levels, regular cleaning, and regular servicing of combustion appliances, such as furnaces.
 Unfortunately, you cannot always control pollutant sources.

 Use your air conditioner to control humidity in the summer and a duct mounted humidifier in the winter.
 Get your furnace serviced every fall.
-The most economical approach to maintenance is a (Content) Service Roundtable service agreement.
+The most economical approach to maintenance is a Custom Heat & Air service agreement.

 Ventilation - After source control comes fresh air ventilation.
 According to the EPA, the air inside your home is far worse than outside air.
 Yet, when it’s really hot or really cold, who’s going to open the windows?
 It’s uncomfortable and unaffordable.